Fiserv/Commerce-Hub/docs/FAQs-Glossary/Glossary.md

 ## Acquirer/Acquiring Bank
 A bank or financial institution that processes credit or debit card transactions on behalf of a merchant.
 The acquirer sends the merchant's transactions to the customer's issuing bank through the card network.

+## Aggregator
+Aggregators are defined as third party billers that bill for services/goods rendered by another entity.
+The terms Payment Facilitator, Payment Service Provider, and Aggregator are interchangeable terms for the same functionality.

 ## Authorization
 Authorization is necessary to check whether a card holder's credit card holds sufficient funds and is approved to purchase from a merchant.
 An authorization request first emerges whenever a cardholder attempts to purchase a good or service through a debit or credit card.